 - Don’t forget to add convenience cost, training, career opportunities as intangibles to your expected range.

-It is always useful to have the above settled in your mind before the day of interview.
+It is always useful to have the above settled in your mind before the day of the interview.

 6. Be ready with a few work experience examples and references